 Competitors to the Dollar World Reserve Currency

-In the years following the last financial crisis, there was an expression “the BRICs” meaning Brazil, Russia, India, China.
+In the years following the last financial crisis, there was an expression “the BRICs” meaning Brazil, Russia, India, and China.
 These countries were believed to be economic powerhouses, that could help pull the world out of a major recession.
 And some held out hope that their currencies could become reserve currencies.

 We think that it’s easy to see why it did not and could not happen with the Indian rupee and Brazilian real.
 Which leaves Russia’s ruble and China’s yuan.